 In most workshops, the assessment will consist of lab exercises and other activities undertaken during class.
+Some workshops will be individual exercies; others will involve group exercises, with a single submission for the team.
 Work will be assessed either during class or when written work is submitted at the end of the workshop.
-In workshops involving group exercises, each team member will submit their work individually.

 Most of the tasks in this assignment will be assessed on the student's ability to correctly perform the tasks, and interpret the findings.